 - Search for a particular alias.

-- Edit the details of the alias, including changing the service with which it is associated.
-To do this, click on the alias.
-This takes you to the page.
+- Modify an alias, including changing the service with which it is associated.

 When adding or editing aliases, the options are:

 |Select the name of the Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, Media Playback Service, or Test Call Service to access when participants dial this alias.

 The alias that, when received by Pexip Infinity, will cause it to route the call to this service